Friday, August 12, 2011

 For starters, here is a link with 10 healthy lunch recipes that happen to be vegan: bean dips and spreads, a chickpea sandwich, noodle salads, lentil salads, couscous, stews and vegetable rolls.
 The Kitchn also has five complete lunches under 400 calories, for those of you watching your weight, as well as a photo gallery of inspiration for lunches.
 Lentil salads are particularly convenient, because you can make them ahead of time, freeze them and just let them thaw in your lunchbox – they’ll be just right by lunchtime.

 This article is also extremely useful to help you make lunches that don’t need to be refrigerated!
 Keep in mind that certain herbs, like basil, keep very well at room temperature and can be added to your lunches when you’re ready to eat.
 There are more ideas here and here, in the comments especially.
-And if you can’t reheat your lunch, try one of these 15 salads (meat, grains, pasta and bean salads, not lettuce salads, though those work too).
+And if you can’t reheat your lunch, try one of these 15 salads (meat, grain, pasta and bean salads, not lettuce salads, though those work too).
 If you want to bring dinner leftovers to lunch, remember that they should be easy to reheat or good cold, easy to eat (think chicken pieces instead of a whole chicken breast) and easy to pack.
 Here are 10 ideas to get you started.
 There are also various things you can cook ahead of time on the weekend and use in your lunches that week, like rice, beans, quinoa and more.

 For snacks, check out these 15 ideas (like granola, yogurt, roasted chickpeas or nuts), if you're bored with fruits and veggies.